bernardofosu/Splunk-Architect-Practicals/addEBSToEC2.md

 # ✔️ Steps to Increase EBS Volume of an EC2 Instance
+Low volume will put your Indexers on automatic detention
 ## Step 1: Go to EC2 Console

 🔹 **Navigate to EC2** → **Volumes**